1: Get There Early

 You should already have a plan of action which you have developed either by yourself or in combination with a university planning guide.
 Try to follow the most important points and get as much as possible of the rest done before doing other things.

-5: Get A Map Or Go On A Campus Tour If Offered
+5: Get A Map And Go On A Campus Tour If Available

 There will be lots of people around the campus to ask for directions, but sometimes it can be good to have your own map either on paper or downloaded or both, and even better to go on a guided campus tour if there is time and it is part of your plan of action.